zenml-io/blog.zenml.io/_posts/2022-03-9-github-actions-in-action.md

 image:
   path: /assets/posts/github-actions/gh_actions.png
 ---

+The first thing that pops up when you google the term `Continuous Integration` is the following definition:
+`Continuous integration (CI) is the practice of automating the integration of code changes from multiple contributors into a single software project.` A big part of CI is automated quality control before allowing the code increment to be merged into the productive code base.
+This quality control can get arbitrarily complex, layered and even convoluted.
+As such it is important to grow your quality control framework at the same pace as your product increases in scale and complexity.

+This quality control can adress multiple different aspects of the code.
+Static code analysis, otherwise known as [Linting](https://www.perforce.com/blog/qac/what-lint-code-and-why-linting-important) is one such aspect of code quality control.
+Linting deals with programmatic and stylistic  issues, such as making sure typed inputs and outputs match up.
+Unit- and Integration Tests are also important ways to quality control your code.

+The practice of DevOps aims to seamlessly integrate such quality control workflows into the development workflow.
+When you use Github for code versioning, you can use Github Actions as a tool that can orchestrate these code quality checks.
+Github actions enables you to define workflows in yaml-files.
+A `workflow` is a recipe of instructions that you would like to run at a given time.

+`Workflows` can be equipped with triggers that tell it when it should run.
+Triggers can include among others commits on a branch, pull requests onto a specific branch or manual dispatch from the UI.
+Workflows contain one or multiple `jobs`.
+A `job` is a collection of instructions that is run on a virtual machine of its own.
+As such jobs are perfectly encapsulated from one another.
+The user can choose between a few operating system for each `job`.

+Explain pip denpendencies, poetry, etc ...

 As ZenML continuously grows and expands its codebase and especially the integrations with other tools, it is vital to also expand our testing framework.
 Github Actions are an important cog in the Continuous Testing and Continuous